top of page

 Playing on the role of burden, the oxen is lumped with a woman who reaches for the golden apple.
 The woman is extra heavy, but she doesn't care as she is having a bit of time out.

-Detail of: 'Pegasus' Changing Room'
+Detail of: 'Pegasus' Dressing Room'

 Appearances can be deceptive - the making of Pegasus to the detriment of a swan.
 We wonder how Pegasus will survive the Wind Turbines